galwiner/barnes-hut/README.md

 - [ ] Tidy up physics code - `Space` trait & its `2D` and `3D` implementations could be a single source of truth for '
   laws of physics, e.g. moving general purpose gravity calcs out of barnes_hut.rs.
 - [ ] Grow tree bounds dynamically
+- [ ] Move away from nannou?
+E.g. to

 #### Testing